 Resilient Communities Through Improved Emergency Preparedness

 Recycled wine corks were ground to different sizes using a commercial coffee grinder.
 After a lengthy and extensive research phase, low-VOC bioresin was mixed with the cork and pressed to form the tenon.
-The Corky stool packs flat.
-It can be assembled and disassembled without the use of tools or fasteners.
+The bioresin holds the cork grounds together like a glue without compromising the compressible material properties of the cork.

 A visual narrative of process from R&D work for Plantiga Footwear.
 My role in this team was pattern and material design as a supplement to the team's overall exploration of mass customization in digital last design and technical problem solving in shoe assembly with integrated technology patented by Plantiga.